Police exhume priest's body in murdered nun cold case

 Joanne Suder, an attorney for many of Maskell's sexual abuse victims, said, "If law enforcement, in general, had done their job back in 1970, they'd have brought Maskell in then and this would have all been necessary in 2017."

-"There's no question that my clients told Sister Cathy (Cesnik) what was going on," Suder said, "There's no question she told them she would do something about it."
+"There's no question that my clients told Sister Cathy (Cesnik) what was going on," Suder said.
+"There's no question she told them she would do something about it."

 According to Armacost, Baltimore County police in 1994 took the alleged victim's statement seriously and interviewed Maskell, himself once the chaplain for the Baltimore County Police and other area law enforcement agencies.
 But investigators found only a few inconsistencies in some statements, and detectives were unable to find any damning evidence against the priest.